nikaleta/BookShelf/README.md

 # BookShelf

 The BookShelf is an online library, where users can access books depending on their rights.
-User can read books being guest only, or even update them(add, delete, edit), but after signing in.
+User can read books, or even update them(add, delete, edit), if authorized.
 Also signed in user is available to rate the quality of the existing books.

 For making it easier, to find some specific book, there is a search form, which is searching by author, title or